pydata/xarray/doc/user-guide/hierarchical-data.rst

 Data Alignment
 ~~~~~~~~~~~~~~

 The data in different datatree nodes are not totally independent.
-In particular dimensions (and indexes) in child nodes must be aligned (LINK HERE) with those in their parent nodes.
+In particular dimensions (and indexes) in child nodes must be exactly aligned with those in their parent nodes.
+Exact aligment means that shared dimensions must be the same length, and indexes along those dimensions must be equal.

 .. note::
     If you were a previous user of the prototype `xarray-contrib/datatree <https://github.com/xarray-contrib/datatree>`_ package, this is different from what you're used to!